Triby’s next-gen hub goes all-in on connected home functionality

 There are some on-board entertainment options, as well – including integration with Spotify, Audible and the company’s own web radio service, which play through the on-board speaker.
 And, in keep with Invoxia’s roots, the device can be used to make VoIP call and leave voice messages.
 Written messages can also be left on Triby IO’s E-Ink display.

-As with countless other smart home devices, Triby IO will be on-display at CES this week in Vegas.
+As with countless other smart home devices, Triby IO will be on display at CES this week in Vegas.
 Unlike much of the competition, however, it’s actually going to launch this quarter, carrying a $199 price tag.

 0